mvolkmann/blog/src/lua.md

 Variables with no assigned value have the value `nil`.

+New values of any type can be assigned to a variable at any time.

+The `type(someVar)` function returns a string containing the type name of the variable value.
+This can be `nil`, `boolean`, `number`, `string`, `table`, or `function`.

+## Booleans

+Boolean literal values are `true` and `false`.

+## Numbers

+TODO: Are all numbers represented by double-precision floating point?

 ## Strings

 Strings can be delimited with either single or double quotes.

 String indexes start from zero.

+Use the `..` operator to concatenate strings.
+For example, `fullName = firstName .. ' ' .. lastName`.

+TODO: Does Lua support string interpolation?

 String operations include: